openskies-sh/openskies-sh-articles/content/articles/aerobridge-server-fleet-supply-chain.md

 ### Fleet Management

 Aerobridge is a state-of-the art drone operations Management Server that provides a number of features to help with managing drone hardware and assembly in addition to operations.
-Therefore it is ideally suited for companies operating / manufacturing or assemblying drones.
-What makes Aerobridge interesting as a management server is that depending on the entity using it,  it can be flexibly configured: as a manufacturer, an operator of drones.
-Basically the idea is to maintain a list of equipment, people and companies operating the drones.
+Therefore it is ideally suited for companies operating / manufacturing or assembly of drones.
+What makes Aerobridge interesting as a management server is that  it can be flexibly configured depending on the entity using it: as a manufacturer, an operator of drones.
+The management server helps the entity to maintain a list of equipment, people and companies operating the drones and connect to a broader network of .
 A more detailed introduction to these concepts please see [Building a Drone + Aircraft Registry]({{< ref "drone-aircraft-registry-101.md" >}}) article.
 The management server utilizes customized versions of this registry to organize the operations around equipment, people and companies.

 ### Supply Chain Transparency

 For a small company, running a world class assembly / production is hard.
 In the drone context, it is even harder because the components are small and relatively cheaper to procure or build.
 In most cases, if a part is broken or needs to be replaced the manufacturer or the operator just buys a new one and attaches it to the drone.
 This makes tracking of parts in the company difficult especially in day-to-day operations.

 Consumers and regulators want to know more about the products and the sourcing of the products that they are using.
 This is a very difficult challenge to address and delivery a solution.
 In recent years, a lot of work has been done in the agriculture sector around introduction of modern technologies for storing parts and ensuring external parties can authenticate ownership and traceability.
 Ensuring traceability bring numerous benefits to the manufacturer / assembler of the drone: